shixuan/minesweeper/README.md

 # MineSweeper

-run `java MSDriver` in command line to start the game.
+Execute MineSweeper.jar   or   run `java MSDriver` in command line to start the game.